ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ## Features
 * detects last version from git (e.g. `v1.0.0`) and increments the last digit, i.e. the next release is automatically inferred as `v1.0.1`
-* no more git hashes in the released version
 * no more need to manually tag the builds
-* builds the release, creates and pushes the git tag, publishes the artifact
+* builds the release, creates a local git tag, publishes the artifact, publishes the git tag
+* automatically performs a cross-release if your build has multiple scala versions configured
+* uses sbt-sonatype's fast new `sonatypeBundleRelease`
 * `ci-release` for your in-house setup (e.g. jenkins/artifactory/nexus etc), very easy to configure
 * `ci-release-sonatype` for your open source travis/sonatype/maven central setup, a little more involved to configure
 * easy to test locally (faster turnaround than debugging on travis.ci)